denoland/deno_graph/README.md

 method `toString()` provides the text output from `deno info` and `toJSON()` provides the JSON object structure from `deno info --json`.

-> ℹ️ currently, the Deno CLI hasn't been refactored to consume the `deno_graph`
-> crate and there are minor differences in the output, specifically with the
-> JSON output, and the current `deno info` command.

 > ℹ️ currently, there is no runtime access to the `DENO_DIR`/Deno cache, and
 > there is no default implementation of the API when creating a module graph,
 > therefore cache information is missing from the output.
 An implementation of